omarlasheen1998/Embedded-Systems-Graduation-Project-/Omar Lasheen/SPI/README.md

 <img src="./qrICK2XReA.png" width="1080" />

-* you have to define chip select pins when initializing the master to select which slave to listen
+* you have to define chip select pins when initializing the master to select which slave to listen.
+You can define any pin in the microcontroller as chip select pin.
+In slaves, the slave select pin is already defined as B4.

+* you have to clear the chip select pin for the slave that want to listen to the master.

 * you can use the SPI debugger on proteus to see what you actualy received on the master and the slave with this simple explanation:
 ```